 We are entrapped by filmmakers’ creations and the unique experience of appreciating artists’ creativity.
 Leaving the cinema hall or art exhibition with multitudes of possible emotions ranging from excitement, puzzlement, lingering fear, or sadness.
 Some of us continue the cinematic and artistic experience by collecting merchandise and consuming the arts on other occasions.
 A way to extend the fans’ imagination and fantasy for the film/ arts they have fallen in love with.

-19th Mini Film Festival committee continues to strive its very best in bringing a series of film-related events, onsite or online.
-Commencing March 2023, there will be a series of film screenings (Duduk dan Tonton), workshops and webinars that feature timely topics with panelists hailed from the industry and academia.
-The festival’s highlight will be its festival’s week (tentatively from 20 - 23 July) that brings films and the other arts under one roof as Mini Film Festival will run concurrently with Mini Arts Festival for the second year.
+22nd Mini Film Festival committee continues to strive its very best in bringing a series of film-related events, onsite or online.
+Commencing May 2026, there will be a series of film screenings (Duduk dan Tonton), workshops and talk that feature timely topics with panelists hailed from the industry and academia.
+The festival’s highlight will be its festival’s week (tentatively from 18 - 19 June) that brings films and the other arts under one roof as Mini Film Festival.
 We welcome you to take part in the festival.

 Rules and Terms